gardenappl/CopperTools/README.md

 Copper Tools
 ===========

-An open-source Minecraft mod that adds a bunch of metal tools.
+An open-source WIP Minecraft mod that adds a bunch of metal tools.

-No forum link yet because this is an extremely early WIP.
+To download the mod .jar file, go to Temporary Downloads folder, choose on the version you want, and click "View Raw".